SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/00-Let-vs-Var.md

 # Variable Scope
 Scope means the **life** of the variable or where the variable is **visible**.

-Outside this scope variable **cannot be accessed.**
+Outside this scope, variable cannot be accessed.

-We have **four types of scope**, and we will talk about them in more detail in the JavaScript Advanced course.
+We have **four types of scope**, and we will go through them in more detail in the JavaScript Advanced course.

 # Global scope